UEABIO/physalia-R-course-2023/docs/01-mixed-model.md

 In broad terms, fixed effects are variables that we expect will affect the dependent/response variable: they’re what you call explanatory variables in a standard linear regression.

 Fixed effects are more common than random effects, at least in their use.
 Fixed effects estimate different levels with no relationship assumed between the levels.
 For example, in a model with a dependent variable of body length and a fixed effect for fish sex, you would get an estimate of mean body length for males and then an estimate for females separately.

+We can consider this in terms of a very simple linear model, here the estimated intercept is the expected value of the outcome $y$ when the predictor $x$ has a value of 0.
+The estimated slope is the expected change in $y$ for a single unit change in $x$.
+These parameters are "fixed", meaning that each individual in the population has the same expected value for the intercept and slope.

+The difference between the expected value and true value is called "residual error".

+$$Y_i = \beta_0 + \beta_1X_i + \epsilon_i$$

 #### Examples: